CodyDeLaTorre/CodyDeLaTorre/README.md

 I started learning JavaScript with the Galavnize coding bootcamp prep in April 2022.

-I started learning html and CSS through freecodecamp in september 2022
+I started learning html and CSS through freecodecamp in September 2022

+I started the Code Fellows Software Development class in September 2022